View of a suspension bridge and Grey Glacier

 Puerto Natales - Bus Station

-On the first day of the circuit you will have to go to the bus station in Puerto Natales to take the bus to Torres del Paine at 7:00 am.
-This bus will take you to the Laguna Amarga gate, where you will register as a visitor and enter the park.
+On the first day of the tour, you’ll go to Puerto Natales Bus Station and catch the bus going to Torres del Paine at 7:00 am.
+You’ll be taken to the Laguna Amarga gate, where you’ll first register as a visitor before entering the park.

 Welcome Center Torres del Paine

-After checking in, you will take a minibus that in just a few minutes will take you to the Welcome Center of the Cerro Paine Reserve.
-The route begins!
-Get ready to start enjoying the spectacular views of Torres del Paine and the Almirante Nieto Massif from there.
+After checking in, take the shuttle bus and in just a few minutes arrive to the Welcome Center of the Cerro Paine Reserve.
+This is where your route begins!
+Be prepared to enjoy the spectacular views of Torres del Paine and the Almirante Nieto Massif from there.

-You will pass by the central refuge to pick up your lunchbox and start the 8.70 mi.
-(14 km.) route to the Serón campsite.
-The route can be divided into 3 parts: the initial ascent of 820 ft (250 m.) in the first 3.72 mi.
-(6 km.).
-This section goes through a huge Lenga Forest covered with lichens, also known as "old man's beard".
-When you reach the highest part you will have a view of the valley crossed by the Paine River.
+The route is nearly 9 mi (14 km) long and can be divided into three parts: the initial ascent of 820 ft (250 m) over nearly 4 mi (6 km).
+This section traverses the vast Lenga Forest, a woodland covered in lichens, a plant also known as "old man's beard".
+When you reach the peak you’ll have views of the valley and the Paine River.

 DAY 2 Seron to Dickson trekking